rmathew/CUSS/README.md

 $ xxd -r test.txt test.mem
 ```

-This creates a memory-image to load the given eight bytes at the memory-address
+This creates a memory-image file `test.mem` that tells CUSS to load the given
+eight bytes (`de ad be ef ca fe ba be` in hexadecimal) at the memory-address
-`0x00000000` and another four bytes at `0x00000100`.
+`0x00000000` and another four bytes (`c0 de 65 02`) at the memory-address
+`0x00000100`.

+WARNING: These are *not* valid instructions for CUP at the moment.
+The example
+above is purely for illustrative purposes.